calvincodes/calvincodes.github.io-src/content/home/about.md

 # Biography

-I am currently working as a Backend Software Engineering Intern at Sumo Logic.
-I am a part of their core-platform team which handles all the incoming API calls and the security aspect of the gateway to Sumo's product.

 I am enrolled as a graduate student in Computer Science at the University of Wisconsin-Madison and will be graduating by December 2019.

+During summer 2019, I worked as a Backend Software Engineering Intern at Sumo Logic.
+I was a part of their core-platform team which handles all the incoming API calls and the security aspect of the gateway to Sumo's product.

 Prior to this, I was working as a Senior Software Engineer at Myntra Designs Pvt.
 Ltd. for 3 years, with a key focus on highly available and scalable services.

-I have hands-on experience working with Scala, Java, Play Framework, Tomcat, Maven, MySQL, Spring, Hibernate & RabbitMQ, and am also fluent in C & C++.

-I also maintain a [tech-blog](https://medium.com/calvin-codes), publishing my findings on the issues I faced while using some of these frameworks.
+I also maintain a [tech-blog](https://medium.com/calvin-codes), publishing bugs and issues in various frameworks which I have worked with.